Giulio76/the-cheshire-cat-is-on-the-desktop/README.md

 Inspired by desktop widgets, a portable browser with the cheshire cat page on startup and a script managing the window written in ahk 2.0.
+For Windows.